Popular Football Betting Markets Explained — How They Work

 Winning bet scenario:

-By reducing the superiority of one team (and needing them to score more to win the game), a bettor’s outlook on the fixture changes.
+By reducing the superiority of one team, and needing them to score more to win the bet, a bettor’s outlook on the fixture changes.
 Strong favourites, when handicapped, are forced to prove their superiority — which gives more chance to the weaker opponent.
-This has the effect of evening out the odds in uneven fixtures, rather than backing the extremes the favourite at low odds or the underdog at high odds in the 1×2 market.
+This has the effect of evening out the odds in uneven fixtures, rather than backing the extremes favourite at low odds, or the underdog at high odds in the 1×2 market.

-Many value bets arise in football Handicap markets.
-Handicap odds aren’t as efficient as the 1×2 odds; Bookies often have prices with a player edge.
+Many value bets arise in Handicap markets as the odds aren’t as efficient as those in the 1×2 market.

 Asian Handicap

-For example, an Asian Handicap market might exist for a cup fixture offering odds on two outcomes (no draw):
+For example, an Asian Handicap market could exist for a cup fixture offering odds on two outcomes (no draw):

-If Man City were to win by two goals, betting on either team would give no winner, and the bettor would have their stake returned.
-As a result, Asian Handicaps are often quoted in half-goals which eliminates the draw.
+If Man City were to win the game by exactly two goals, betting on either team would produce no winnings, and the bettor would have their stake returned.
+As a result, Asian Handicaps are often quoted in half-goals, which eliminates the Draw.

-There’s also several other Asian Handicap bet types to learn.
+There’s also several other football Asian Handicap bet types available.
 AH Markets are easily the most complex football bets you’ll encounter, and cannot be summarised in one short section.
-I’ve written a full-length article “Asian Handicap Betting Explained“, which explains everything you need to know.
+I’ve written a full-length article “Asian Handicap Betting Explained“, which extends this article and provides information on everything you need to know.